bestlibre/hassio-addons/mopidy/README.md

 - Mopidy-Moped
 - Mopidy-GMusic
+- Mopidy-Local-SQLite

-The local media can be stored on /share (which allow an access through the samba addon) or /mnt.
+The local media can be stored on /share (which allow an access through the samba addon).
 By default the directory for media is /share/mopidy/media.
-Since /share (and /mnt) is read-only, the directory must be created from another addon or directly on the host.
+Since /share is read-only, the directory must be created from another addon or directly on the host.

 ## Configuration
 ### local_scan (bool)